dsfhdshdjtsb/enchantments/README.md

   - Uncommon
   - Mutually exclusive with sharpness, bane of arthopods, smite

+Spin* - deal damage to all enemies around you in a circle on hit

 ### Bow
 *Bow and crossbow enchantments will not work within roughly sword range*